adamedx/autographps/ROADMAP.md

 * Fix gls of the result of gls to return the same thing, not the entityset
 * Show-GraphHelp should take a uri
 * Get-GraphType should take a URI
-* Remove default of not waiting for metadata
-* Set-GraphItem should take an object, not just a hashtable
 * Can we use requires to load assemblies in autographps?
 Probably not, as we need to pick the right platform, unless we do some strange tricks
 * Wrapper for ggci to only support "global" types
 * Use @odata.type when it is present (apparently when type is ambiguous because a collection can contain any type)
 * Use https://github.com/PowerShell/platyPS to generate markdown help
 * Should 'type' be 'resource' or 'resourcetype'?
-* Should Get-GraphResource be Get-GraphContent?
 * Invoke-GraphMethod
 * Format-GraphItem
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset